Billykip9/Billykip9/README.md

-- 👋 Hi, I’m @Billykip9
+- 👋 Hi, I’m Billy Kiplagat
-- 👀 I’m interested in Web Development
+- 👀 I’m a Front-End Developer.
-- 🌱 I’m currently learning HTMl,CSS and Javascript
+- 🌱 I’m skilled with HTML5, CSS3 and Javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking forward to expand my knowledge and experience.
 - 📫 How to reach me billykiplagat9@gmail.com

 <!---